 You may save lists of materials to My Library Account.
 My Lists may be subject to examination by law enforcement authorities with a subpoena and without your permission.

 The University Libraries provide access to public computers in Newman and the branches.
-These stations are available for anyone to use; no log ins are required.
+These stations are available for anyone to use; generic accounts are provided for users without a PID or who do not wish to login with their PID.
 All browser activity is logged, including computer number, sites browsed, and time used.
 Each public computer has software to reset any configuration changes at each reboot; any files downloaded will be removed by this software at reboot.

 If you have any questions about this privacy statement, the practices of this site, or your dealings with this site, you can contact Robert Sebek, University Libraries Webmaster.